How To Avoid Major Tax Mistakes and To Prepare for the Coming Tax Season

 If you have children who are earning any type of income, they are not exempt from being required to file a US income tax return claiming their worldwide earnings.
 If your child’s income meets the required tax filing thresholds, he/she will be required to file a tax return, and it’s your responsibility as a parent to see that the return is filed and filed correctly.

-If you have more income than you can deduct by claiming the FEIE (Foreign Earned Income Exclusion), take advantage of the FTC (Foreign Tax Credit) on any additional income.
+If you have more income than you can deduct by claiming the FEIE (Foreign Earned Income Exclusion), prepare for the Tax Season and take advantage of the FTC (Foreign Tax Credit) on any additional income.

 With the FEIE, you are allowed to take up to $100,800 (2015) of your foreign earned income and exclude it from your taxable income in the United States.
 If you have more income than you can deduct using the FEIE, you can use the FTC to receive a credit against your US tax liability.
 With the FTC, you are able to take a dollar-for-dollar deduction for the foreign taxes you paid.
 If you have more credits than you have US taxes, you may carry the remainder over to the next tax year.
 Remember that you may not use the FTC on income that was deducted by the FEIE.